GetDKAN/dkan/docs/components/harvest.rst

 Transforms
 ----------

-The transform options include four multi-value fields to help you fine tune the results of your harvest.
+The transform classes will help you fine tune the results of your harvest.

 :Filters: Filters restrict the datasets imported by a particular field.
 For instance, if you are harvesting a data.json source and want only to harvest health-related datasets, you might add a filter with "keyword" in the first text box, and "heatlh" in the second.
 :Excludes: Excludes are the inverse of filters.
 For example, if you know there is one publisher listed on the source whose datasets you do **not** want to bring into your data portal, you might add "publisher.name" with value "Governor's Office of Untidy Data"